"Edited Steele"

 Season Two:

-"Woman of Steele" - The original song that has such a profound effect on Steele has been changed.
+- The original song that has such a profound effect on Steele has been changed.
 The new one is more generic than anything else.
-(Does anyone know what the original was and what the song is that it was replaced with?)
+(Does anyone know what the original was and what the song is that it was replaced with?) -At the western bar, "Your Cheatin' Heart" has been replaced with another country sounding song

 Season Three:

-"Breath of Steele" - Lots missing here.
+- Lots missing here.
 "Happy Birthday" (I still don't see how anyone could have a copyright on that song), and all of the songs that Terri and Toni sing are clipped.
-As a result of losing that first song in the office, the end of the episode where they're talking about "42nd Street" doesn't make sense.
+As a result of losing that first song in the office, the end of the episode where they're talking about "42nd Street" doesn't make sense.-The security guard's TV was originally playing the Star Spangled Banner - it now plays some music that serves as a dramatic score for the scene

 "Springtime for Steele" - In the opening scene, we hear "Hooray for Hollywood".
 But it's only "Rocky Sullivan's" singing - not the music.